Sinadalee/news_summary_backend/README.md

-Here’s the corrected and fully valid Markdown README.md with all formatting fixed, structured from top to bottom, and no emoji.
-The architecture section is now written in plain Markdown list format to prevent rendering issues.

-⸻

 # News Summary Backend

 A backend service that fetches news articles via RSS feeds, uses AI to analyze and summarize the top 5 most significant news items per day per region, and serves them through API endpoints.